jeff5/very-slow-jython/src/site/sphinx/treepython/type+dispatch.rst

-The type wrangling in our implementation is a costly part of the work, so Java offers us a way to cache the result of that work at the particular site where the operation is needed, and re-use it as often as the same argument types recur.
+The type wrangling in our implementation is a costly part of the work, so Java offers us a way to cache the result of that work at the particular site where the operation is needed, and re-use it as often as the same operand types recur.
 We need the following elements to pull this off (for a binary operation):

-*   An implementation of the binary operation, specialised to the argument types, or rather, one for each combination of types.
+*   An implementation of the binary operation, specialised to the operand types, or rather, one for each combination of types.
 *   A mechanism to map from (a pair of) types to the specialised implementation.
-*   A test (called a guard) that the types this time are the same as last time.
+*   A test (called a guard) that the types this time match the implementation.
 *   A structure to hold the last decision and the types for which the site is currently specialised (the call site).